0x90JMP/0x90JMP.github.io/blog/pythonAesXor/readme.md

 ## Overview

 We will create a simple python3 Crypter.
 The script will take raw shell code, in hex string format and encrypt it with AES encryption.
-The encrypted shell code will finally be encoded into a base64 string, ready to be used in a C# process injection executable, as a proof of concept.
+The encrypted shell code will finally be encoded into a base64 string, ready to be used in a C# process injection executable.

 In this example, we will aim to reduce our detection rate on [AntiScan.me](https://antiscan.me/).
-We will use a basic process injection technique, by calling native DLLs with P/Invoke.
-This technique is not advanced and will not completely bypass antivirus detection, but it should show reductions in detection rates.
+To start we will use a basic process injection technique, by calling native DLLs with P/Invoke.
+This technique is not advanced and will not completely bypass antivirus detection, but it should show reductions in detection rates, when we encrypt the shell code.

 ## The C# Process Injector

-The C# code aims to inject shellcode into the notepad.exe process.
+The C# code aims to inject shellcode into the notepad process.
 It uses P/Invoke to call functions from the kernel32.dll.
 We call OpenProcess(), VirtualAllockEx(), WriteProcessMemory() and CreateRemoteThread().

 ```csharp
 [DllImport("kernel32.dll", SetLastError = true, ExactSpelling = true)]